DavidLuptak/video-blog-app/README.md

 Finally, start rails development server at [http://localhost:3000](http://localhost:3000).

 ### YouTube API Setup
 Refers to https://github.com/Fullscreen/yt#configuring-your-app.
-We just need to retrieve public data from YouTube, so Server API key is enough for now.
+We just need to retrieve public data from YouTube, so Server API key is enough so far.
 Particularly for this project, define environment variable:
 ```
 API_KEY = <your API key>
 ```